 If you do not obtain Prior Approval when required, you will receive coverage only for services later determined to be Medically Necessary and will be responsible for any applicable Member Cost Sharing.
-For services received from a Non-Plan Provider, you will also be responsible for paying the Penalty amount stated in the Schedule of Benefits.
+For medical services or Medical Drugs received from a Non-Plan Provider, you will also be responsible for paying the Penalty amount stated in the Schedule of Benefits.